 Expectations, Discernment and Guidelines from the PMRC Executive Minister, in reopening United Church communities of faith buildings and ministries

-In this document: PMRC Reopening Churches During COVID-19 Discernment and Guidelines (PDF), you will find both concrete steps for safety and health, as well as critical questions to help you consider what ministry in the next phase of COVID-19 will look like.
+The PMRC Pandemic Recovery & In-Person Ministry document and updates offers both concrete steps for safety and health, as well as critical questions to help you consider what ministry in the next phase of COVID-19 will look like.
 Thanks to Kathy Davies and Tressa Brotsky for their work on this project.
 We will continue to update this document as new information becomes available.
 Presently, I am seeking further clarification on the topic of singing safely.

 In the words of Bishop Karen P. Oliveto of the United Methodist Church: “I do not want one single case of COVID-19 traced to one of our churches because we did not care for those whom Jesus loves.”

 As always, your Regional Council staff are available for consultation and support.